totaljs/flowcomponents/restresponse/readme.md

-# REST: Operation
+# REST: Response

-This component evaluates some registered Total.js operation.
+This component responds with JSON automatically.
+Output is the message duration `Number` in seconds.